arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/ExplainingQueries.md

 #### Executing an instrumented query

 Sometimes when you have a complex query it can become very unclear where time is spend during the execution, even for intermediate ArangoDB users!
-For this reason we allow you to execute a query with special instrumentaion code enabled.
+For this reason we allow you to execute a query with special instrumentation code enabled.
 The resulting query result will contain a copy of the query plan as well as detailed execution statistics.
 To use this in an interactive fashion on the shell you can use the `_profileQuery` method on the `ArangoDatabase` object.
 This will display all the usual information contained in the explain,